Gabriel Clarke

 Gabriel Clarke is a British TV journalist and documentary filmmaker.

 Clarke earned an English Literature degree from the University of London and began his journalistic career with local newspapers in Somerset and Bristol.
 He started his sports broadcasting career with Radio Trent in the East Midlands before moving into TV.

 Clarke joined ITV Sport in 1991, as a reporter for the Saint and Greavsie television programme.

 He has worked across ITV Sport's output covering European Championships, FIFA World Cups, Rugby World Cups, the Boat Race and World Championship boxing, and also presenting ITV's Football League highlights show Football League Extra.

-He was a roving reporter with the England national football team at the 2006 and 2010 FIFA World Cup, and UEFA Euro 2012.
+He was a roving reporter with the England national football team at the 2006 and 2010 FIFA World Cup, UEFA Euro 2012, 2014 FIFA World Cup, UEFA Euro 2016, 2018 FIFA World Cup, UEFA Euro 2020, 2022 FIFA World Cup, UEFA Euro 2024, and 2026 FIFA World Cup.

 Clarke has been named the Royal Television Society Sports News Reporter of the Year three times: 2001, 2002 and 2005.

 He is also the winner of the Royal Television Society awards for Sports Feature (2002, 2005) and Sports Creative Sequence (2002).